yassir63/5g_ansible/README.md

 - Ensure you have SSH access from Webshell to `faraday.inria.fr` **and** from your local machine to the Webshell environment.
 - Always verify your reservations are active in the [Duckburg Calendar](https://duckburg.net.cit.tum.de/calendar) and [R2Lab](https://r2lab.inria.fr/run.md).
 - This code relies heavily on the setup and configuration of SLICES and R2Lab, thus any changes/problems related to these testbeds can impact experiments.

+## Data Persistence

+All of Monarch's monitoring data is automatically persisted to the block storage device specified under the storage variable in your `hosts.ini` file (e.g., `sda1` for `sopnode-f1`).
+This device is mounted under `/mnt/data`, and all monitoring data flushed by Prometheus to the MinIO bucket is stored under `/mnt/data/minio/monarch-thanos/`.

+**Note on Prometheus persistence:** Prometheus writes all incoming metrics data to an in-memory *head block* and only flushes this data to disk every **2 hours**.
+At the moment, this interval cannot be changed in our setup.
+As a result:
+> ⚠️ If the monitor node is terminated or redeployed before 2 hours have passed, any collected data will be lost.

+To ensure metrics are actually written to disk and persist across redeployments, you must wait **at least 2 hours** after starting data collection, in which case extending your reservation is needed.
+Once this threshold is reached, Prometheus will flush the in-memory block to the permanent on-disk block that survives restarts.

+As long as the same monitor node and mounted storage are reused, previously flushed data will remain available in the monitoring dashboard.